 Head over to the Hayden Square Amphitheater in Downtown Tempe every Thursday evening for Beyond the Bricks: Thursday Night Live featuring live music, beer, wine and food from Downtown Tempe eateries.
 Or, stroll through The District at Tempe Marketplace on Friday and Saturday evenings and you’ll hear the best local bands performing on the District Stage.
 Hear cool jazz, classical music and local singers and song writers at the Tempe Center for the Arts.
 The Marquee brings some of the biggest names in music to Tempe.

-If you’re a fan of musical theatre, Tempe fills the bill.
+If you’re a fan of musical theatre, Tempe fills the playbill.
 Enjoy Broadway blockbusters right here in the desert at Tempe’s ASU Gammage, a unique and beautiful theater designed by Frank Lloyd Wright.
-See BEAUTIFUL–THE CAROL KING MUSICAL, November 22-27, 2016, MAMA MIA!, December 6-11, 2016 and celebrate the holiday season at the MANNHEIM STEAMROLLER CHRISTMAS, December 27, 2016
+Upcoming performances at ASU Gammage include The Aging Magician, a transporting multi media musical meditation on life and the passing of time on January 28, 2016.

 ASU Gammage is among the largest university-based presenters of performing arts in the world.
 It is the home theater of the Desert Schools Broadway Across America - Arizona and the Beyond series.
 This historic 3,000 seat hall was designed by Frank Lloyd Wright.